 - Have you been injured in an Assault & Battery Incident?

 - Do you have a lawyer representing your case?

 - Are the financial expenses that come with filing an Assault & Battery Lawsuit starting to pile up?

-If you find yourself agreeing with all three of those statements, then you might be the perfect candidate to receive lawsuit loan financing from Delta Settlement Funding.
+If you find yourself agreeing with all three of those statements, then you might be the perfect candidate to receive lawsuit loan financing from Rapid Lawsuit Funding.

 We’re Ready To Start Funding Your Case